-1 The applicant should describe in its procedures the criteria used to determine the type of

-2 bioassay and the frequencies at which bioassays (both in vivo and in vitro) will be performed to

-4 derived, including the methodology used by the evaluated internal dose assessments (i.e., the

-5 empirical models used to interpret the raw bioassay data).
-The bioassay procedures should 6 provide for baseline, routine, emergency, and follow-up bioassays.
-If a commercial bioassay

-7 service will be used, the applicant should ensure that the service is licensed by the NRC or an

-8 Agreement State for that service or provide an alternative for review.

-9 Acceptable criteria that applicants may use in developing their bioassay programs are outlined

-10 in RG 8.9, "Acceptable Concepts, Models, Equations, and Assumptions for a Bioassay

-Program," July 1993.
-11

-12 For guidance about methodologies for determination of internal occupational dose and

-13 summation of occupational dose, refer to Table 8-2.
+- 1 The applicant should describe in its procedures the criteria used to determine the type of - 2 bioassay and the frequencies at which bioassays (both in vivo and in vitro) will be performed to - 3 evaluate intakes.
+The criteria should also describe how tables of investigational levels are - 4 derived, including the methodology used by the evaluated internal dose assessments (i.e., the - 5 empirical models used to interpret the raw bioassay data).
+The bioassay procedures should - 6 provide for baseline, routine, emergency, and follow-up bioassays.
+If a commercial bioassay - 7 service will be used, the applicant should ensure that the service is licensed by the NRC or an - 8 Agreement State for that service or provide an alternative for review. - 9 Acceptable criteria that applicants may use in developing their bioassay programs are outlined - in RG 8.9, "Acceptable Concepts, Models, Equations, and Assumptions for a Bioassay - 11 Program," July 1993. - 12 For guidance about methodologies for determination of internal occupational dose and - 13 summation of occupational dose, refer to Table 8-2.

 Table 8-2.
-Guidance on Personnel Monitoring and Bioassay Regulatory Guide 8.7, Revision 2 Instructions for Recording and Reporting Occupational Radiation Exposure Data Regulatory Guide 8.9, Revision 1 Acceptable Concepts, Models, Equations, and Assumptions for a Bioassay Program Regulatory Guide 8.20, Revision 2 Applications of Bioassay for Radioiodine Regulatory Guide 8.25, Revision 1 Air Sampling in the Workplace Regulatory Guide 8.34 Monitoring Criteria and Methods to Calculate Occupational Radiation Doses Regulatory Guide 8.36 Radiation Dose to the Embryo/Fetus ANSI N13.30-2011 Performance Criteria for Radiobioassay Information Notice 2000-10 Recent Events Resulting in Extremity Exposures Exceeding Regulatory Limits individuals are not likely to receive a radiation dose in excess of the limits in 10 CFR 20.1502."
-16
+Guidance on Personnel Monitoring and Bioassay Regulatory Guide 8.7, Revision 2 Instructions for Recording and Reporting Occupational Radiation Exposure Data Regulatory Guide 8.9, Revision 1 Acceptable Concepts, Models, Equations, and Assumptions for a Bioassay Program Regulatory Guide 8.20, Revision 2 Applications of Bioassay for Radioiodine Regulatory Guide 8.25, Revision 1 Air Sampling in the Workplace Regulatory Guide 8.34 Monitoring Criteria and Methods to Calculate Occupational Radiation Doses Regulatory Guide 8.36 Radiation Dose to the Embryo/Fetus ANSI N13.30-2011 Performance Criteria for Radiobioassay Information Notice 2000-10 Recent Events Resulting in Extremity Exposures Exceeding Regulatory Limits